Will the electric car 'really take off' this time? Part 2

 CLICK HERE to read "Will the electric car really take off this time?
 Part 1"Disk loading co-determines if it’s feasible to VTOL on battery power.
 There is a reason why helicopters use rotors that sweep a large surface area, it's called efficiency.
 The smaller the thrusters an eVTOL is using, the more difficult it is to use batteries as they add considerable weight.
 Integrate thrusters into an airframe to have them vector their thrust, and you lose the electric rotor’s advantage of basic simplicity (fixed-pitch blades, minimum of moving parts).
 Costs go up.
 Reliability goes down.
-For instance, the multi-million dollar funded Lilium eVTOL 'jet' uses 32 ducted 15 cm diameter fans (600 kg max TO weight, 320 kW output).
-This means that disk load (55 lb/ft2) is twice that of the notorious Boeing Osprey!
+For instance, the multi-million dollar funded and ESA-supported (!)
+Lilium eVTOL 'jet' project is based on the deployment of 36 ducted fans with an estimated diameter of 15 cm (600 kg max TO weight, 320 kW output).
+This means that Lilium's disk loading is 14 times that of the notorious Boeing Osprey!
 No wonder that Volocopter is furthest in developing a viable eVTOL: structural lightness and 18 individual rotors that sweep over a large disk area.
 Click here to see all eVTOL projects

 eVTOLS may appeal to the aircraft industry as well as to the automotive branche.
 In fact, Chinese car maker Geely took over Terrafugia, Toyota (that says it will use solid-state batteries in EVs by 2020) just started its SkyDrive Cartivator project, and Mercedes decided to invest in Volocopter that will bring a production-ready flying two-seater in 2018. eVTOLS are hot because of the prospect of cheaper flight than is offered by using helicopters.
 More practical.
 Cleaner.
 And brought closer to your point of departure and arrival.
 Even safer.
 CLICK to see a comparison with Volocopter VC200 and the smallest mass-produced helicopter, the Robinson R22, that depend on their rotors to keep them up in the air.
 That's the challenge, have an airfoil take care of that.
 To give an indication, the Cessna 180 airplane (max TO weight of 2800 lb, that's 1270 kg) has a wing area of 16.2 m2.
 And while you're at it, replace the fuselage for a lightweight, low-drag road vehicle that can carry three persons.
 The Technical University of Munich (TUM), for instance, already came up with an electric car, called Visio.M, that can weigh as little as 535 kg, including the batteries.
 Here's an interesting comparison Visio.M vs iSetta.